A pile of fresh, dark brown manure balls on green grass.

 How to Collect a Sample

-1. Collect fresh manure – ideally 1–2 hours old.
+1. Collect fresh manure – ideally less than 12 hours old.
 One or two balls is plenty.

-4. Keep cool – refrigerate samples for up to 3–4 days if needed while you collect from multiple horses.
+5. Keep cool – refrigerate samples for up to 3–4 days if needed while you collect from multiple horses.
+Do not freeze.

 Submission Form